 Boards must inform staff members that it is the responsibility of the deployed military parent or parents to ensure that the information necessary to determine eligibility is made available to the Board’s child care contractor.
 However, the Board also must work with deployed military parents in situations in which deployment does not allow the parent to provide information within the required time frames.

-D-101.c: Parents Attending Educational Programs
+D-101.d: Parents Attending Educational Programs

 If a parent is enrolled full-time in a postsecondary undergraduate education program, then Boards must ensure that CCS is provided for and does not exceed a cumulative total of 60 months.
 This limitation applies to parents who are meeting participation requirements by postsecondary education only.
 Parents who are both working and attending an educational program are not subject to the cumulative 60-month limit.